dominicstop/react-native-ios-context-menu/README.md

 ### 3.2 Enum Values
 #### 3.2.1 `ImageTypes` Enum
-Enum values of strings you can use for `MenuConfig.imageType` or `MenuAction.imageType`.
+Enum string values you can use for `MenuConfig.imageType` or `MenuAction.imageType`.
 * Import the enum like this: `import { ImageTypes } from "react-native-ios-context-menu";`
 * And use it  like this: `imageType: ImageTypes.SYSTEM`
 * Or you can directly pass a string like this: `imageType: 'SYSTEM'`